|

 have done that, it is no longer important for Candy and me to

-have gotten together before my passing."
+have gotten together before my passin."
 I have

 expressed this communication in my own words. |